selfmd/docs/docs/intro/key-concepts.md

 ---
-title: Key Concepts
+title: Key concepts
 sidebar_position: 3
 ---

-# Key Concepts
+# Key concepts

 Reference glossary for terms used throughout the documentation.